Support for rural and remote Australians

 Exceptional Circumstances Relief Payment

-The Interim Farm Household Allowance replaces the Transitional Farm Family payment and is available to farm families from 1 March 2014.
-The payment offers help for farm families experiencing financial hardship to meet basic household needs and improve the family’s long term financial security.
+The Farm Household Allowance offers help for farmers and their families experiencing financial hardship to meet basic household needs and improve their long term financial security.

 We have over 580 Agents and Access Points offering a broad range of government services in rural, regional and remote communities where you can: